DevAbhinav3033/AWS-Python-Project/README.md

 # AWS Python Project

-Triggers a Lambda through CRON job, fetches weather from an API and  dispatch the messages to SQS
+Triggers a Lambda through CRON job, fetches weather from an API and  dispatch the  response messages to SQS